WKL-Sec/Malleable-CS-Profiles/README.md

 # Malleable-CS-Profiles
 A list of python tools to help create an OPSEC-safe Cobalt Strike profile.
-This is the Github repository of the relevant blog post: [Unleashing the Unseen: Harnessing the Power of Cobalt Strike Profiles for EDR Evasion](https://whiteknightlabs.com/2023/05/23/unleashing-the-unseen-harnessing-the-power-of-cobalt-strike-profiles-for-edr-evasion/)
+This is the Github repository of the [Part 1](https://whiteknightlabs.com/2023/05/23/unleashing-the-unseen-harnessing-the-power-of-cobalt-strike-profiles-for-edr-evasion/) and [Part 2](https://whiteknightlabs.com/2025/05/08/harnessing-the-power-of-cobalt-strike-profiles-for-edr-evasion/) blogpost.

 ## Usage